According to the National Association of Home Builders, about 55% of homebuyers said fireplaces were “desirable” or “essential”.

 Installing vented gas logs requires a professional and isn’t a project you should attempt on your own.
 The contractor needs to be the one to hook up the gas lines to ensure your safety.

-Vent-free logs are more efficient and don’t require a chimney.
+Vent-free, also known as Ventless or Non-Vented logs sets, are more efficient and don’t require a chimney.
 This means lots of fumes and gases are being emitted into your house.

 They are federally tested and contain safe levels of carbon monoxide because they burn cleaner.
 However, because chemicals are released, you may want to invest in carbon monoxide and oxygen detectors.